Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 The applications where the cost premium pays off:

-Where they don't pay off: standard kitchens where the goal is functional cooking and clean-up.
+They don't pay off in standard kitchens where the goal is cooking and clean-up.
 A 30-inch undermount stainless does the same job for a fraction of the cost.
-We talk plenty of clients out of integrated sinks in standard kitchens because the budget is better spent on the cabinets or the countertop slab itself.
+We talk plenty of clients out of integrated sinks in standard kitchens.
+The money is better spent on the cabinets or the countertop slab itself.

 Cleaning and Maintenance